 (Source: Library of Congress)

+As of 2021, crypto is still not a legal currency in Canada.
 While the use of digital currency in Canada is legal, cryptos are still illegal.
 On the other hand, Canadian law – more specifically, income tax law – recognizes cryptocurrencies as commodities.
 What this means is that using cryptos to pay for goods and services is actually considered barter.

 2. Cryptocurrencies are taxable in Canada, with 50% of capital gains and all business income.